Latest Updates1186 views

 |3||Methodologies adopted to ascertain benchmarks||Tenor premium, Operating cost of the bank, Negative carry on Cash reserve Ration, and Marginal cost of funds||Inflation, Liquidity, and other macroeconomic indicators.||Money market movements||Money market movements|

-Impact of New Interest Rate Benchmark on Home Loans
+Impact of New Interest Rate Benchmark on Home Loans in 2019

 On the basis of existing average MCLR and average spread in the market, the lowest home loan rate is 8.80% per annum.
 Banks will be switching to new benchmark with an average of 6.80%.
 Over this rate, banks will apply their spread.
 So, even though change from MCLR to any of the above mentioned benchmarks will bring transparency in the process, loans may get cheaper.